Doreswamy Iyengar: Early life

-Doreswamy Iyengar was born to a Tamil brahmin family in Gaddavalli, a village in Hassan of the erstwhile Kingdom of Mysore (in the present-day Karnataka State of India).
+Doreswamy Iyengar was born to a Tamil Brahmin family in Gaddavalli, a village in the Hassan of the erstwhile Kingdom of Mysore (in present-day Karnataka, India).
 His grandfather, Janardhana Iyengar, sang compositions of the Dasa saint-poets, including Purandaradasa.
 He was a son of Venkatesha Iyengar, a learned vainika and royal musician at the court of the Maharaja of Mysore.

-Iyengar started learning the veena from his father at an early age and soon became a disciple of Veena Venkatagiriyappa, a friend of his father.
+Iyengar started learning the veena from his father at an early age and soon became a disciple of his father's friend Veena Venkatagiriyappa.
 Doreswamy performed in the presence of the then Maharaja, Krishna Raja Wadiyar IV, at the age of 12 for the first time.
 A few months later, he was appointed the junior vidwan in the palace orchestra.
-He then passed the examination in advanced theory of Western music conducted by the Trinity College London and at 16, was nominated the court musician of Mysore, the youngest to win the honour.
+He then passed the examination in advanced theory of Western music conducted by the Trinity College London, and at the age of 16, was appointed as the court musician of Mysore, the youngest to win the honour.
 Iyengar, who was never interested in studies, managed to secure a Bachelor of Arts degree from Maharaja's College, Mysore, with the help of his friend, R. K. Narayan.
 He was married at the age of 12 to Sharadamma.